 We’re in a groundbreaking era of technology where apps and integrations are minimizing the need for human intervention in many business areas, including expense submission.
-For example, there is no need to manually submit an expense for Uber, as a rider’s corporate expense management account can connect to their Uber profile and automatically process transactions.
+For example, there is no need to manually submit an expense for Uber or Lyft, as a rider’s corporate expense management account can connect to their Uber or Lyft profiles and automatically process transactions.
 However, as with many business processes, direct integration is only reasonable for the largest suppliers, and there need to be easy and practical solutions for the vast majority of what else remains.
 This is especially the case for out-of-pocket expenses, such as business travel meals.

 It’s essential that an expense management system be able to provide several receipt submission formats, to match the different types of receipt format in use, as well as users’ own preferences.
 While many business travelers have become increasingly mobile-centric, others still prefer to take a more traditional approach of providing hard copy receipts to an administrator.
 What types of receipt submission should your expense solution be able to support, to cater to the full spectrum of your organization’s users and their travel profiles?